NaszvadiG/cim-xa/README.md

 - index_page is set to: ' ' to support URLs without showing index.php.

 Other considerations:
+- IMPORTANT: <a href="http://www.php.net/manual/en/session.security.php">See PHP session security details here</a>.
+- If you use CI's Encryption class or CI's Session class you MUST set an encryption key.
+See application/config/config.php
 - this distribution's Savant departs from the original in that it assumes the path to templates is set to application/templates and the sample code reflects this assumption.
 - a database connection string configuration for Idiorm is located in application/config/idiorm.php which you may include in your controller constructor, otherwise Idiom expects it coded inline.
 This string must reflect your database server attributes as described in the Idiorm documentation.
 - to use Grocery CRUD requires defining CodeIgniter's database connection in application/config/database.php.
 IMPORTANT:
 - if sessions are needed then PHP or Zend sessions should be used instead of CodeIgniter's.
-- IMPORTANT: <a href="http://www.php.net/manual/en/session.security.php">See PHP session security details here</a>.
-If you use
-CI's Encryption class or CI's Session class you MUST set an encryption key.
-See application/config/config.php

 Sample Code
 -----------